How Do I Improve My Speaking Skills

 Structure your thoughts logically, using clear transitions to guide your audience through your message.
 Start with a clear introduction that outlines your main points, then develop each point with supporting evidence and examples.
 Conclude with a summary of your key takeaways.

 Be mindful of your pace.
 Speaking too quickly can make it difficult for your audience to follow along, while speaking too slowly can lose their attention.
-Vary your pace to emphasize key points and maintain engagement.
+Which means vary your pace to point out key points and maintain engagement.
 Practice articulating your words clearly, paying attention to your pronunciation and enunciation.

 Engage Your Audience